MicrosoftDocs/mixed-reality/mixed-reality-docs/unity-spatial-audio-ch4.md

 ![Button action settings](images/spatial-audio/button-action-settings.png)

 ## Next steps
 Try out your app on a HoloLens 2 or in the Unity editor.
 In the app, you can now touch the button to activate and deactivate spatialization on the video.
-If testing in the Unity editor, press the space bar and scroll with the scroll wheel to activate hand simulation.
+When testing in the Unity editor, press the space bar and scroll with the scroll wheel to activate hand simulation.

 Continue on to [Chapter 5](unity-spatial-audio-ch5.md) to add perceived distance to sound sources using reverb.